tjw218/pmp-wordpress/README.md

 As you type a user's name, suggestions will appear below the text field.
 Add a user by clicking one of the suggestions that appears.
 The user's name will be added to the list above the search field:

 ![User added](/assets/img/pmp-user-added.png)

+If you have any problem finding registered PMP users, you can see the [complete list of users on the PMP search portal](https://support.pmp.io/search?advanced=1&searchsort=date&profile=user).

 #### Removing users